SimoFerri/TFWR-scripts/README.md

-# The farmer was replaced scripts
+# The Farmer Was Replaced
 Author: Simone Ferri (@SimoFerri)
 ## Description
 This repository contains the scripts used to progress inside the game